Shelly Hettleman: Redistricting

+In February 2026, Hettleman said she supported pursuing mid-decade redistricting in Maryland and supported holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state, though she deferred that there are other, more pressing issues the Senate should prioritize over redistricting.

 Social issues

 During the 2017 legislative session, Hettleman introduced legislation that would require state police to keep rape kits for 20 years, which passed and became law.
 She also introduced a bill requiring kits to be tested within 150 days, which died in committee.
 In 2019, she introduced legislation requiring police to test previously untested rape kits, which passed and became law.
 The bill's implementation was delayed after Governor Larry Hogan declined to distribute the $3 million in funding to assist with kit testing, which Hettleman condemned.
 In 2023, she introduced a bill that would require hospitals to extend the time police need to keep rape kits to 75 years and would allow patients and their representatives to track the progress of kit testing.
 The bill passed and was signed into law by Governor Wes Moore.

 During the 2021 legislative session, Hettleman introduced a bill to allow transgender people to change their names without advertising it in newspapers.
 The bill passed and became law without Governor Larry Hogan's signature.